Southern Leopard Frog (Lithobates sphenocephalus)

 by Jeff LeClere

 Species of Greatest Conservation Need.
 A valid fishing license is required to possess this species for bait or food.
 These frogs are uncommon and rather tough to distinguish from Iowa’s other leopard frog species.
 They are primarily found in southern Iowa.
 We would welcome any reports of this species.

 The southern leopard frog is the most uncommon of the leopard frogs in Iowa.
 They may grow to 3 1/2 inches body length.
 Southern leopard frogs are green or brown on top with a few round black spots scattered randomly about the back and on the sides, but none on the snout.
 The belly is plain white.
 There are two light complete dorsolateral ridges down the back.
 There are spots on the forelimbs and tiger stripes or bars on the hind legs.
 The groin and thighs have a greenish (very rarely yellowish) wash.

 They differ from pickerel frogs by having round spots scattered randomly about the about the back, and a greenish wash on the thighs.
 Also pickerel frogs are found only in the trout streams of extreme eastern Iowa.

-The southern leopard frog is found only in the extreme southeastern corner of Iowa.
+The southern leopard frog is found primarily in southeastern Iowa, but recent records show its range expanding into central Iowa.